MOVE IT ON THE BACKBEAT (Part Three)

 Lex suggested that Bree Spellman be flown over for the next scheduled record date: “She was really an asset when we recorded in Nashville.
 With her input, I’m sure we’ll get something usable.”
 Greg was enthusiastic about the idea, but you should have seen the dirty look Alexandra gave her brother!

-END OF PART TWO!
+END OF PART THREE!